vaslabs/granger/README.md

 - Build a separate docker for each user
 - Each container build will have a unique pair of RSA keys.
 - Use the public key to register the customer to a hosted git repo
-- Provide the git url from the webapp (pending)
+- Provide the git url from the webapp